-In a thought-provoking preprint of a new paper titled, “Cleanliness in context: reconciling hygiene with a modern microbial perspective,” a group of University of Oregon scientists argue that hygiene studies need to rethink the definition of “clean.”
-The paper is, ironically, funded by Dyson (maker of jet hand dryers) but the authors don’t come down one side of the paper towel or dryer debate.
+In a thought-provoking preprint of a new paper titled, “Cleanliness in context: reconciling hygiene with a modern microbial perspective,” a group of University of Oregon scientists argues that hygiene studies need to rethink the definition of “clean.”
+The paper is, ironically, funded by Dyson (maker of jet hand dryers), but the authors don’t come down on one side of the paper-towel-or-dryer debate.
 Hygiene, they argue, can’t simply be about getting rid of as many microbes as possible.

 Even the language the two groups use is different.
-Microbial ecologists tend to divide microbes into how they behave in communities: are commensal or pathogenic?
-Clinical microbiologist divide them up based on whether they’re usually found on human skin: resident or transient?* You could say the two sets of vocabulary roughly map onto one another.
-Resident microbes tend to be commensal (the bacteria are harmless to you but they’re benefitting from living on you) and the transients are the pathogens that make you sick when they appear.
+Microbial ecologists tend to divide microbes according to how they behave in communities: Are they commensal or pathogenic?
+Clinical microbiologists divide them up based on whether they’re usually found on human skin: resident or transient?* You could say the two sets of vocabulary roughly map onto one another.
+Resident microbes tend to be commensal (the bacteria are harmless to you, but they’re benefitting from living on you), and the transients are the pathogens that make you sick when they appear.

 The central insight of the ecological view is that getting rid of harmless or beneficial microbes can have consequences, too.
 Once they’re gone, pathogenic microbes have little competition.
 Complicating the idea of “good” versus “bad” bacteria is that some bacteria are perfectly harmless until for some reason they’re not.
 Staphylococcus aureus, for example, can cause dreaded staph infections.
 But it also lives in the nose of many people with no ill effects.

 But what would hand hygiene that nurtures the skin microbiota look like?
 Could we have skin probiotics?
-Well the skincare company AOBiome actually does sell a microbial mist to use in place of soap.
-Though that spray is less about reducing infection than about keeping your skin balanced without chemical products.
+The skincare company AOBiome actually does sell a microbial mist to use in place of soap, though the spray is less about reducing infection than about keeping your skin balanced without chemical products.
 In the clinical context, it could mean products like Nozin, an alcohol spray for the nose, that specific targets nasal bacteria that often include Staphylococcus aureus.
 Or it could be something we can’t imagine yet.
-“I don’t think we know the answer right now, but I think it’ll be a very interesting,” says Larson.
+“I don’t think we know the answer right now, but I think it’ll be very interesting,” says Larson.